 - Reduction in intensity of alcohol’s effects

-- Increased amounts of alcohol are necessary to produce original effect
+- Increased amounts of alcohol are necessary to produce the original effect

-- Person with tolerance must drink greater quantities to produce same effect previously achieved at a lower level of consumption
+- A person with tolerance must drink greater quantities to produce the same effect previously achieved at a lower level of consumption

 Alcohol-tolerant individuals require more alcohol to produce the same effect, such as reducing anxiety.
 Liver enzymes that detoxify alcohol increase with frequent drinking as the liver works to break down alcohol more quickly than when first exposed to alcohol.
 Some of the following symptoms may be exhibited with tolerance: